 - Go to jQuery UI ThemeRoller.
 On their page you find on the left side “Roll your own”; or pick one ready-made theme from the “Gallery.”
 In the center part of the page you can see a preview.

 - Under the thumbnails in the Gallery or below the “Roll your own” tab you find the download button, taking you to another page (“Download Builder”) with several further options.
-You will need to select the components “Core”, “Widget” and “Tabs”.
-The latest version should work with your WordPress installation, or try another one.
-Go to the settings at the bottom and enter as “CSS Scope” the class .tab-groups-cloud (including the leading dot) and as “Theme Folder Name” something that will make a good folder name – for example “my-theme” or “red-and-blue”, or just the name from theme gallery.
+You will need to select the version 1.12.x and under “Widget” the components “Accordion” and “Tabs”.
+Other components will be added automatically.

 You can also leave the field for your custom theme empty.
 You may want to do this for example if the theme of your blog already provides tabs and you like to blend the tag cloud into this design.